HaikuTeam/animator/QA.md

-Everyone

-E2E

-Open the app
-Log in/log out using the app
-Take the tour
-Create a new project
-Open an existing project
-Open and edit the default Sketch file (verify slices appear) Import a Sketch file, open it, and edit it (verify slices appear) Delete assets (slices and whole Sketch assets) from the library Instantiate a slice on stage
-Move, scale, and rotate the element on stage
-Zoom and pan on stage
-Resize the artboard
-Undo/redo a sequence of edits on stage
-Cut/copy/paste elements on stage
-Undo/redo a sequence of cut/copy/pastes
-Create keyframes in the timeline by pairing on-stage edits with changes to the scrubber position Create keyframes in the timeline by editing property input fields Reorder the z-index of elements using the on-stage context menu Reorder the z-index of elements using timeline row drag-and-drop Add/modify/remove transitions in the timeline
-Create, drag, and delete keyframes and transitions Create, drag, and delete multiple keyframes and multiple transitions at the same time Create a just-in-time property row in the timeline Play/pause/rewind the animation
-Create a state in the states inspector
-Bind a timeline property to that state using an expression Create an action that responds to an event and changes that state value Toggle preview mode
-Trigger an event that causes the state change to be reflected Toggle editing mode, reverting to the editing state Change a slice in Sketch to change an on-stage design Change a value in code/main/code.js to change the on-stage component Publish the component
-View the component playing in the share page
-Paste share link in Slack and verify the GIF shows up
+*Everyone*

 Trouble Spots

+I can complete the full tour
-I can open an existing project 5 times (navigating back and forth from editor to dashboard) I can open a new project 5 times (navigating back and forth from editor to dashboard) I can instantiate the Haiku "H", drag it 5 times, then quickly delete it, without causing a crash Instantiating multiple inline image elements works (images don't disappear) Instantiating inline image, then deleting it, then re-instantiating it works I can instantiate two polygons, then delete the first one, and the others remain I can instantiate an element with `<text>` content, then instantiate other elements and not crash I can copy+paste an element several times, then delete the first one, and the others remain I can copy+paste an element with a gradient, move the copy, and it works I can copy+paste an element that has a gradient, then delete the first one, and the others remain
+I can open a duplicated project and the default Sketch file and its references have been renamed I can open an existing project 5 times (navigating back and forth from editor to dashboard) I can open a new project 5 times (navigating back and forth from editor to dashboard) I can instantiate the Haiku "H", drag it 5 times, then quickly delete it, without causing a crash Instantiating multiple inline image elements works (images don't disappear) Instantiating inline image, then deleting it, then re-instantiating it works I can instantiate two polygons, then delete the first one, and the others remain I can instantiate an element with text content, then instantiate other elements and not crash I can copy+paste an element several times, then delete the first one, and the others remain I can copy+paste an element with a gradient, move the copy, and it works I can copy+paste an element that has a gradient, then delete the first one, and the others remain